 Sweetwater Creek White Trail: the hike

 The trail departs the Sweetwater Creek State Park visitor center, diving through a young deciduous forest on the meandering, elevation-dropping red-blazed trail and reaching Sweetwater Creek’s shores at .2 mile.
 The hike turns right at the trail junction to follow the creek downstream, reaching the New Manchester Mill ruins at .6 mile.
-The shell of the multi-story brick factory, destroyed in the Civil War by Union troops during the march to Atlanta, towers over the rushing creek, its aged red brick contrasting brilliantly with the sky overhead.
+The shell of the multi-story brick factory, destroyed in the Civil War by Union troops during the march to Atlanta, towers over the rushing creek.

 The hike descends stairs on the mill’s right side.
 Reaching Sweetwater Creek’s sandy banks, the upstream views open dramatically, revealing tumbling whitewater and angular creek shoals.
 Following Sweetwater’s flow downstream, the Red Trail alternates between leisurely strolls on the creek’s sandy shores and scrambles over rocky, blocky outcrops.
 The creek crashes through turbulent whitewater and rushes through angular shoals before pooling in calm, grassy, glassy waters.